Maedeh-Ghazanfari/Practical-Machine-Learning/notes/Imbalanced Data in Classification.md

 * Undersampling (reduce majority class): Randomly remove samples from the majority class.

-**2. Use Class Weights in the Model**
+## **2. Use Class Weights in the Model**

 Many classifiers (like Random Forest, Logistic Regression, SVM) allow class_weight='balanced' to automatically adjust for imbalance.
-It tells model, it's okay if you get majority class wrong sometimes, but it's more costly to misclassify the rare classes.
+It tells the model, it's okay if you get the majority class wrong sometimes, but it's more costly to misclassify the rare classes.
+During model training, the **loss function** considers these weights.
+Errors on rare classes are penalized more, so the model learns to focus on them too.